More than 1100 dogs and puppies

 this sale that prohibits this land from ever being used again for the breeding

-for the hundreds of dogs that now have a chance at a life outside the walls and
+happy for the hundreds of dogs that now had a chance at a life outside the

 A Message from Bentley (pictured